KLong75/KLong75/README.md

 I love helping students learn and grow, and I am excited to continue to do so in this role.

 #### Seeking New Tech Connections
 I am always looking to meet new people in the tech community.
-If you are a developer, designer, or tech professional, I would love to connect!
+I would love to connect if you are a developer, designer, or tech professional!

 <br></br>